Sac08/interview-learnings/LLD/DesignPatterns/SOLID.md

 or
 Subclasses should not break the behavior of the parent class

-**Why:**
+### Pros
+- Makes inheritance safe and predictable
-- Avoids surprises in polymorphic code
+- Improves polymorphism and code reusability
+- Prevents unexpected runtime issues
+- Leads to cleaner, more maintainable designs

+### Cons
-- Prevents fragile inheritance
+- Harder to design correct inheritance hierarchies
+- Can force extra abstraction to avoid violation
+- Inheritance sometimes becomes too restrictive

 **Java Example:**
 ❌ BAD - Violates LSP